 Business and personal credit score

 Your business has a credit score.
-Most people are aware of personal credit scores, but many small business owners don’t realize that companies like Dunn & Bradstreet and Experian Business track credit scores for businesses.
+Most people are aware of personal credit scores, but many small business owners don’t realize that companies like Dun & Bradstreet and Experian Business track credit scores for businesses.
 Lenders will take those into account when you apply for a loan or business line of credit, so check them frequently if you can.

 Amount of time in business

 There’s no set rule for how long you need to be in business for a lender to approve you for a business line of credit.
-Most lenders like to see six months to two years of financial activity.
+Most lenders like to see at least six months to two years of financial activity.
 Be prepared to provide financial statements and tax returns to meet the qualification criteria.
 More established businesses pose a lower risk to the lender and are more likely to get approved.

 Monthly or annual revenue